 - The thought of life without social media makes you uncomfortable.
 If the idea of deleting the Facebook app from your phone seems kind of scary then you might be relying on it a bit too much.
 Don’t worry – life goes on without it!
 Beating your addiction doesn’t necessarily mean going off the grid completely.

 - You can’t sleep.
-Researchers have found a link between sleep disturbances and social media.
+Researchers have found a link between sleep disturbances and social networks.
 How often people logged on, rather than time spent on social media sites, was a higher predictor of disturbed sleep, suggesting “an obsessive ‘checking’” disorder.

 Why do we Love Social Media so Much?